 Course Maps and Elevation

 Here are maps of the main loop (click on a map to see a larger version).
 It measures with a GPS at just about 6 miles.
-That’s the distance we’ll use on race day.
+That’s the distance we’ll use on race day to calculate results.

 The elevation is rolling, with a gain and loss of about 440 feet for each loop.
 The lowest elevation is about 500 feet above sea level.
 Over the course of the day, this adds up to some respectable elevation, but there are no long, steep hills or killer climbs or descents.
 We want this to be a fun, approachable running event!
 You can even walk it, if you wish.

 For most of the day, you’ll be running the 6-mile loop.
-But during the last two hours, you can do as many laps as you can on a shorter, 0.49 mile loop, shown in the maps below.
+But during the last two hours, you can do as many laps as you can on a shorter, 0.49 mile loop, shown in the maps below (we’ll use 1/2 mile to calculate the results).
 This way you can maximize your mileage if you don’t have enough time left to do another 6-mile loop.
 Only full loops count toward your total, so there is a bit of strategy involved!

 The small loop is also rolling, with a bit steeper hills than the average of the large loop, with a total gain and loss of about 40 feet.

 The UAF West Ridge trails are some of the most fun trails in Interior Alaska to run, and there’s a decent chance you’ll see wildlife along the way.
 Squirrels certainly, but moose often amble through here as well.
 Bears are very rare this close in to Fairbanks, but it’s not unheard of to see one.
 Maybe less than every couple of decades or more.